iezekiel/RP-0/README.md

 libLaunchSolid.ks : Launches early rockets with solids as upper stages.
 After initial pitch the rocket follows prograde until apoapsis, then solids are firing to finish orbit.
 It can support one stage (example is Juno I) or two stages to apoapsis (like Vanguard or RP-0 tutorial ship).
 Ship must have RCS to guide the rocket to apopasis after last engine is flameout.
 Parameters accept Azimuth (not Inclination), and targetApoapsis for two stage rockets.

+libLaunchATM.ks : The pinnacle of Atmospheric ascents.
+All credit should go to the original [author](https://www.reddit.com/r/Kos/comments/4oswqg/i_wrote_a_launch_script_for_rorp0_based_on/).
+It needs an Atmospheric Pressure sensor on craft to work and basically it launches the rocket to the desired inclination at around 140km to 200km orbit.
+The original script uses three variables that i moved on a separate file (thus the ship file), so that those three variables can be different for each Launch Vehicle, which is more appropriate.
+You can expect a constant 8900 to 9000 Dv to orbit depending on the three variables.
+More information at the original post.

+libLaunchWindow.ks : Match Planes with target.
+It launches 2 degrees ahead.

+libWaitForLAN.ks : Used to launch at a specific LAN.

+libOrbitalManus.ks : Can change apoapsis and periapsis of an orbit.

+libNode.ks : Executes node maneuvers.

 ### Astra Missions (aka Sounding Rockets)
 Select bootSR.ks as boot file, must rename vessel to the mission profile before launch.
 On a normal playthought I launch 5-6 sounding rockets before i am ready for Orbit.
 There are 3 kinds of Sounding Rockets mission profiles.
 * Astra.mission.ks : A normal WAC Corporal sounding rocket.
 Just go up and stage when necessary.
 Example ships Astra 1, Astra 2, Astra 3.